-There is a chance you’ve run into reboot/watchdog hell.
+There is a chance you’ve run into reboot/watchdog reboot misery.
 Specifically if your watchdog script keeps on failing, then it will keep rebooting your pi… over, and over, and over, preventing you from logging in to see what the issue is.

 - Plug in the flash disk.
 It should create a mount called “boot”.